BRAKELESS

 No brakes.
 No mercy.
 How far can you get?

 A free, endless top-down driving game that runs right here in your browser.
 No download, no install, no account.
-Your Formula 1 car has no brakes and its speed only ever climbs — all you control is the steering.
-Thread the traffic, skim past bumpers for near-miss bonuses, and see how many metres you can survive.
+Your turbine speedster has no brakes and its speed only ever climbs — all you control is the steering.
+Thread the traffic, skim past bumpers to charge your ghost shield, and see how many metres you can survive.

 ▶ PLAY NOWQuick start